Hiram Police offering free pot testing on 4/20

 The post was made in jest, because those convicted for marijuana possession can receive misdemeanor or felony charges.

-(NOTE: FOX 5 is aware that Hiram Police aren't actually testing marijuana to see if it's real, or giving away a stay at a resort in Paulding County.)
+(NOTE: FOX 5 is aware that the Hiram Police were not actually testing marijuana to see if it's real, or giving away a stay at a resort in Paulding County.)